27 September 2021

 This online peer support group is a place for parents to come together, share experiences, seek support, and meet others who just ‘get it’.

-This group is facilitated by Andrea, one of our accredited Peer Support Volunteers, and will take place on Zoom every Monday evening from 8.15pm – 9.15pm.
+This group is facilitated by Sarah and Pauline, two of our accredited Peer Support Volunteers, and will take place on Zoom every Monday evening from 8.15pm – 9.15pm.